-Level Descriptor Description Indicative Frequency A Almost Certain The event will occur on an annual basis.
-Expected to occur. В Likely The event has occurred several times or more in your career.
-Will probably occur. ( С Possible The event might occur once in your career.
-Might occur at sometime.
-D Unlikely Heard of something like this occurring.
-Not likely to occur.
-1 E Rare Have never heard of this happening.
-Conceivable but highly unlikely.
+Level Descriptor Description Indicative

+Frequency

+Α Almost The event will occur on Expected to occur.

+Certain an annual basis.

+В Likely The event has occurred Will probably occur.

+several times or more

+in your career.

+С Possible The event might occur Might occur at

+once in your career. some time.

+D Unlikely Heard of something like Not likely to occur.

+this occurring. -

+E Rare Have never heard of this Conceivable but

+happening. highly unlikely.